-Being a Kingdom Laborer means spreading the Word of God and sharing the love of Jesus with others, including unbelievers.
+What does being a Kingdom Laborer mean?
+It means you need to spread the Word of God and share the love of Jesus with others, including unbelievers.
+But how?

 Growing up I was incredibly shy and awkward.
 Not exactly a recipe for making friends or being popular.
 Needless to say, I was lonely.
 I often felt invisible, almost like if I were to disappear no one would even notice—or care.

 I remember lunch and recess being the worst.
 It was the time of the day that most highlighted my loneliness.
 Sitting alone at lunch, quietly eating, I had no one to talk to.
 Then later, I would be walking around at recess quietly, with no one to play with.
 It was terrible.
 I remember feeling trapped by my own shyness.
 I wanted to make friends; I just didn’t know how.